A Survey of PPG's Application in Authentication: Introduction

 \section{Introduction}

-Authentication ensures the legitimacy of access to data \cite{WANG2020107118}, the identity of individuals and the integrity of messages.
-Authentication is useful in our lives, including commercial applications, healthcare, access control, etc.

-There are three varieties of authentication --- knowledge-based authentication like passwords, object-based authentication like ID cards, and biometric-based authentication like face recognition \cite{jain2006biometrics}.
-Biometric-based authentication uses physiological or behavioural characteristics extracted from a person as a source of idiosyncratic information \cite{jain2021biometrics}.
-It does not suffer from being forgotten or easily stolen comparing with knowledge- and object-based methods.
-Since each individual has many idiosyncratically physical or behavioural characteristics, a wealth of individual information can be leveraged to make biometric-based authentication hard to be fabricated.
-The traditional features used for biometrics include fingerprint, face, iris, voice, palmprint, and many more \cite{jia2021108122}.
-In the 2010s, traditional biometric authentication thrived, for example, using face recognition to unlock a smartphone and fingerprint recognition to unlock a door.
-Nevertheless, these traditional biometric authentication are vulnerable to replay and presentation attacks \cite{wang2020differences, Jascha9316670}.
+Authentication ensures the legitimacy of access to data \citep{WANG2020107118} and the identity of individuals.
+Authentication is useful in many areas of our lives, including commercial applications, healthcare, access control, and many more.
+There are three categories of authentication---knowledge-based authentication like passwords, object-based authentication, like ID cards, and biometric-based authentication, like face recognition \citep{jain2006biometrics}.
+Biometric-based authentication uses physiological or behavioral characteristics extracted from a person as a source of idiosyncratic information \citep{HuangPCRAuth}.
+It does not suffer from being forgotten compared with knowledge- and object-based methods.
+Since each human has many idiosyncratically physical or behavioral characteristics, a wealth of individual information can be leveraged to strengthen biometric-based authentication against fabrication.
+The traditional features used for biometrics include fingerprint, face, iris, voice, palmprint, and many more \citep{jia2021108122}.
+In the 2010s, biometric authentication thrived, for example, using face recognition to unlock a smartphone and fingerprint recognition to unlock a door.
+Nevertheless, these early versions of biometric authentication are often vulnerable to presentation attacks \citep{wang2020differences, Jascha9316670}.
+A presentation attack means that an attacker impersonates a legitimate user to present biometrics to an authentication system.
+A common scenario is using a 3D mask representing the victim's face to fool the face recognition system.

-Physiological signals are used in recent studies as biometrics that are not readily observable, like Electroencephalography, Electrocardiography, and Photoplethysmography (PPG) \cite{WANG2020107381,9130771Huang,Hwang9130730}.
-Specifically, a Pentagon's product uses infrared lasers to detect people's unique heart features to authenticate individuals \cite{hambling2019pentagon}; a Canadian company Nymi has developed an authentication system using wrist-worn pulse sensors as an alternative to fingerprint recognition \cite{eberz2017broken}.
-Different from traditional biological features, physiological signal-based features are invisible on the human body's surface, making it challenging to be collected and analyzed by attackers.
+Physiological signals are considered as biometrics because they are not readily observable.
+Such signals include Electroencephalogram, Electrocardiogram, and Photoplethysmogram (PPG) \citep{WANG2020107381,9130771Huang,Hwang9130730}.
+Specifically, a Pentagon's product uses infrared lasers to detect people's unique heart features to authenticate individuals \citep{hambling2019pentagon}; a Canadian company Nymi has developed an authentication system using wrist-worn pulse sensors as an alternative to fingerprint recognition \citep{eberz2017broken}.
+Different from traditional biological features, physiological signal-based features are invisible on the human body's skin surface, making it challenging to be collected and analyzed by attackers from remote locations.